jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 * ["ML Ops at Reasonable Scale"](https://www.youtube.com/watch?v=Ndxpo4PeEms) (video), `Stanford MLSys`, July 2021;
 * ["You Do Not Need a Bigger Boat: Recommendations at Reasonable Scale in a (Mostly) Serverless and Open Stack"](https://dl.acm.org/doi/10.1145/3460231.3474604) [pre-print](https://arxiv.org/abs/2107.07346), `RecSys 2021`.

-## Status Update

-*June 2022*

-* Our fifth and last episode in our MLOps [blog series](https://towardsdatascience.com/the-post-modern-stack-993ec3b044c1) is out, discussing how our approach may change your perspective on COGS and other organizational metrics;
-* A new open source [repo](https://github.com/jacopotagliabue/post-modern-stack) has been released, showing a simplified version of many of the concepts in this project, to provide a gentler entry point into modern MLOps pipelines.

-TO-DOs:

-* finish feature store and monitoring integration;
-* add Github Action flow;
-* standardize AWS permissions / users (as now most commands are still launched as admin users).

-Want to join us and collaborate on the above?
-Please reach out!

 ## Setup

 ### General Prerequisites (do this first!)

 Irrespectively of the flow you wish to run, some general tools need to be in place: Metaflow of course, as the heart of our ML practice, but also data and AWS users/roles. *Please go through the general items below before tackling the flow-specific instructions*.

-After you finish the prerequisites below, you can run the flow you desire: each folder - `remote` and `local` - contains a specific README which should allow you to quickly run the project end-to-end: please refer to that documentation for flow-specific instructions (check back often for updates).
+After you finish the prerequisites below, you can run the flow you desire: each folder - `remote` and `local` - contains a specific README which should allow you to quickly run the project end-to-end: please refer to that documentation for flow-specific instructions.

 #### Dataset

 The project leverages the open dataset from the [2021 Coveo Data Challenge](https://github.com/coveooss/SIGIR-ecom-data-challenge): the dataset can be downloaded directly from [here](https://www.coveo.com/en/ailabs/sigir-ecom-data-challenge) (refer to the full [README](https://github.com/coveooss/SIGIR-ecom-data-challenge) for terms and conditions).
 Data is freely available under a research-friendly license - for background information on the dataset, the use cases and relevant work in the ML literature, please refer to the accompanying [paper](https://arxiv.org/abs/2104.09423).

 Once you download and unzip the dataset in a local folder of your choice (the zip contains 3 files, `browsing_train.csv`, `search_train.csv`, `sku_to_content.csv`), write down their location as an absolute path (e.g. `/Users/jacopo/Documents/data/train/browsing_train.csv`): both projects need to know where the dataset is.

 #### AWS

 Both projects  - `remote` and `local` - use AWS services extensively - and by design: this ties back to our philosophy of PaaS-whenever-possible, and play nicely with our core adoption of Metaflow.
 While you can setup your users in many functionally equivalent ways, note that if you want to run the pipeline from ingestion to serving you need to be comfortable with the following AWS interactions:

 * Metaflow stack (see below): we assume you installed the Metaflow stack and can run it with an AWS profile of your choice;
 * Serverless stack (see below): we assume you can run `serverless deploy` in your AWS stack;
 * Sagemaker user: we assume you have an AWS user with permissions to manage Sagemaker endpoints (it may be totally distinct from any other Metaflow user).

-*TBC*

 #### Serverless

 We wrap Sagemaker predictions in a serverless REST endpoint provided by AWS Lambda and API Gateway.
 To manage the lambda stack we use [Serverless](https://www.serverless.com/cli/) as a wrapper around AWS infrastructure.

-*TBC*

 #### Metaflow